 Who was Merriman

 Merriman was accused of being a ring-leader of the Faithful massacre where eight shepherds were murdered at Benalla in 1838.
 History is not kind to him, it says he liked the taste of human flesh, killed his wife and was a troublemaker disrupting white settlement causing financial loss to the white men who came to his lands.
 (1)

-However, these descriptions were written though European eyes and do not attempt to understand the reasons for his actions or investigate whether he was guilty.
+However, these accounts were written through European eyes and no attempt was made to understand the reasons for these actions or investigate if Merriman was even guilty of the accusations.

-When the first white men came to Merriman's lands he was 14 years old and intrigued by the strangers and their extraordinary animals and iron tools he made himself invaluable to them.
-He became their friend, showing them where to plant crops and using his canoe to ferry goods across the flooded Murray River.
+When the first white men came to Merriman's lands he was 14 years old and intrigued by the strangers, their extraordinary animals and iron tools, he made himself invaluable to them.
+He became their friend, showing the white men where to plant crops and used his canoe to ferry goods across the flooded Murray River.
+(2)

-There is evidence Merriman’s older brother Harlequin guided CH Ebden and AF Mollison to fertile lands near Mount Macedon where they set up stations.
+There is evidence Merriman’s older brother Harlequin guided CH Ebden and AF Mollison to fertile lands near Mount Macedon where both men set up stations.
+(3)

 But within a year or two, Merriman and Harlequin began to attack white settlers, raiding huts, killing men and animals and burning crops.

 What happened to cause Merriman and his brother to change their opinion about the white men in their country?